vladmish1993/laravel/README.md

 Main page:
 The list of vacancies is available only if the user has filled in the phone number and cover letter and uploaded a resume.
 Also, the list of vacancies has pagination.
-Each vacancy has a detailed page where you can apply.
+Each vacancy has a detailed page where user can apply.
 After applying, the vacancy appears on the main page in the section "Your applications".
 https://prnt.sc/lcvTm0Q359nv
 https://prnt.sc/TGm_sdyuXinS